michalstefanow/EVM-Monad-Gnad.fun-smartContract/tests/README.md

 # Test Suite

-This directory contains comprehensive test files for the pumpnad.fun contracts using Foundry's Forge testing framework.
+This directory contains comprehensive test files for the GNad.Fun contracts using Foundry's Forge testing framework.

 ## Test Files